barryclark/jekyll-now/_posts/2020-04-14-ddd_component_in_python.md

     timestamp: datetime = field(default_factory=datetime.utcnow)
 {% endhighlight %}
 <a href="{{ site.github.repository_url }}/tree/master/examples/ddd_component/commands.py">commands.py</a>

+# Component Events
+Our component emits events when an internal state changes.
+Like commands, it's also DTO but they describe message to the system about important domain events.
+Our component doesn't know who will listen and react to these events and actually should not care.
+That's a big difference between commands and events.
+Our DDD component should be self-sufficient so we should not send commands to other components.
+If it is maybe its process manager, not DDD component.

+There should be related command_id (and application event can have other correlation ids like user_id or session_id).

+{% highlight python %}
+@dataclass
+class Updated(Event):
+    command_id: CommandID
+    event_id: EventID = field(default_factory=uuid1)
+    timestamp: datetime = field(default_factory=datetime.utcnow)
+{% endhighlight %}
+<a href="{{ site.github.repository_url }}/tree/master/examples/ddd_component/events.py">events.py</a>

 # Application service
 This is a facade for our component.
 It's a starting point cause all our BDD tests will be base on Facade API and all communication with our component is going through the facade.